 We do not need to have specialists who know all three programming languages - objective c, java, C#

-We create applications using one tool, Xamarin Studio, or Visual Studio, depending on the needs.
+We create apps with one tool, Xamarin Studio, or Visual Studio, depending on the needs.

-The implementation of algorithms is the same on all platforms - thanks to this, it is easier and easier to manage application development.
+The implementation of algorithms is the same on all platforms - thanks to this, it is easier and easier to manage app development.

-The whole snag is that Xamarin technology gives a lot more than one programming language for creating cross-platform applications.
+The whole snag is that Microsoft Xamarin technology gives a lot more than one programming language for creating cross-platform app.
 The power of this technology lies in enabling code sharing between platforms.
 Imagine an app that connects via a web server to a server, downloads data from it, saves it to a local database, then generates unique QR codes based on this data, which are then displayed on the screen of your smartphone.
-Now imagine that when writing an application for iOS, Android, and Windows the following functionalities:
+Now imagine that when writing an app for Android, iOS and Windows Microsoft the following functionalities:

 code generation logic